 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-You’ll visit museums, Ghana’s Parliament, and various government departments.
-At the Ministry of Finance and Economic Development, you’ll explore the history and nature of Ghana’s current development policy and practice, its theoretical underpinnings, its origins, and its influence on both how Ghanaian perceive themselves and how they are perceived.
+In Accra you’ll visit museums, Ghana’s Parliament, and various government departments.
+At the Ministry of Finance and Economic Development, you’ll explore the history and nature of Ghana’s current development policy and practice, its theoretical underpinnings, its origins, and its influence on both how Ghanaians perceive themselves and how they are perceived.

 The following syllabi are representative of this program.
 Because courses develop and change over time to take advantage of dynamic learning opportunities, actual course content will vary from term to term.
 The syllabi can be useful for students, faculty, and study abroad offices in assessing credit transfer.
 Read more about credit transfer.

 - Africa in a Globalizing World: Technology and Social Realities in Ghana – syllabus